 Psychosis.
 Antipsychotic drugs are used to treat verbally or physically aggressive behavior and hallucinations.
 Because older antipsychotic drugs, such as haloperidol (Haldol, generic), have severe side effects, most doctors now prescribe newer atypical antipsychotics, such as risperidone (Risperdal, generic) or olanzapine (Zyprexa).

-Most doctors recommend delaying prescribing antipsychotic medication unless absolutely necessary.
-They recommend first trying behavioral treatments and controlling changes in the patient’s environment and routine.
-Anti-seizure drugs, such as carbamazepine (Tegretol, generic) or valproate (Depakote, generic), can also sometimes treat agitation and other psychotic symptoms.
+The American Psychiatric Association and the American Geriatrics Society recommend against prescribing antipsychotic medication to patients with dementia unless absolutely necessary.
+They recommend first trying behavioral treatments and controlling changes in the patient’s environment and routine. .

 Some research suggests that exposure to brighter-than-normal artificial light during the day for patients with normal vision may help reset wake/sleep cycles and prevent nighttime wandering and sleeplessness.
 Sleep hygiene methods (regular times for meal and bed, exercise, avoiding caffeine) can also be helpful.

-Caregivers of patients with Alzheimer’s face enormous challenges.
-Few diseases disrupt patients and their families so completely or for so long a period of time as Alzheimer's.
+Caregivers of people with Alzheimer disease face enormous challenges.
+Few diseases disrupt patients and their families so completely or for so long a period of time as Alzheimer.
 The following tips may help caregivers better cope with some of the issues and behaviors associated with this disease.

 Personality Changes and Communication

-There is no single Alzheimer's personality, just as there is no single human personality.
+There is no single Alzheimer personality, just as there is no single human personality.
 All patients must be treated as the individuals they continue to be, even after their social self has vanished.

 The following recommendations for caregivers may help soothe patients and avoid agitation: